jvos415/BidLite/frontend/README.md

 ## The Bid Machine

-The bid machine takes data from entered jobs from the user's job list.
-The bid machine takes an average install cost for each fixture that was installed on the job.
+The bid machine takes an average install cost per fixture using all the data entered into the user's job list.
+This value allows the bid machine to work very quickly with one piece of information, the number of fixtures on the job.
+As new jobs are entered in the user's job list, the bid machine gets more accurate.
+It is important to note that the bid machine needs at least 7 jobs to start becoming accurate.
+Jobs bid before 7 completed jobs are entered in the user's job list will not be accurate.

+## Job Factors (Part of the Bid Machine)